 - Black gel food coloring – To achieve a true black frosting, we get a little bit of coloring from black food gel.
 It helps intensify the color.
 I have had success with Wilton’s liquid food coloring, but here I used Chef Master.
 I’ve heard great things about Americolor, too.
 Any of these (or another brand) should work just fine.

-Steps for Making this Black Buttercream Recipe
+4 Easy Steps for Making this Buttercream

-Combine your unsalted butter, powdered sugar, vanilla extract, heavy cream, both cocoa powders, and salt.
+Step 1: In the bowl of your stand mixer with the paddle attachment, combine your unsalted butter, powdered sugar, vanilla extract, heavy cream, both cocoa powders, and salt.
 Mix on a low speed for about 1 minute before increasing to medium-high speed for 2-3 more minutes.
 Stop your mixer and scrape down the sides of your bowl toward the center so everything combines evenly.

-Add your food dye before mixing on medium speed for another 1-2 minutes.
-Frosting’s color will deepen to a light black, almost charcoal, color.
+Step 2: Add your food dye before mixing on medium speed for another 1-2 minutes.
+Frosting's color will deepen to a light black, almost charcoal, color.

-To further darken buttercream, take approximately 1/4 cup (or 50 grams) at a time of your frosting.
+Step 3: To further darken buttercream, take approximately Âŧ cup (or 50 grams) at a time of your frosting.
 Heat it in a microwavable bowl for five seconds on medium power.
 Add this melted frosting back into your main bowl and turn the mixer on again to combine.

-Continue to heat small amounts of frosting at a time and add it back to your bowl until you’ve achieved a deep black color.
+Step 4: Continue to heat a small amount of frosting at a time and add it back to your bowl until youâve achieved a deep black color.
 I do this twice and then let it rest overnight on my counter, at room temperature.

-When you’re ready to use it, the frosting will likely feel very thick.
-Cocoa is a drying agent, and so your buttercream will almost certainly need more moisture.
 Pour in a few tablespoons of heavy cream or milk at a time, whipping your frosting by hand, until it has a spreadable consistency.

-Then place frosting into piping bag fitted with tip of choice and decorate cupcake tops!
+Then place frosting into piping bag fitted with tip of choice and decorate cupcake tops, cakes, and more!

 Did you know your black buttercream will darken when heated?
 Higher temperatures activate color in food gel.

 For best best results, I microwave my black buttercream in small amounts for a few seconds at a time and add it back to my larger mixing bowl.
-Without that step, you’ll have a harder (and longer) journey of achieving black cocoa buttercream.

-Your frosting’s color will deepen with another secret ingredient: time.
 If you have an afternoon or evening to spare, cover your buttercream but leave it out at room temperature and watch it change in color.
-You’ll be amazed at what even a few hours can do!
+You'll be amazed at what even a few hours can do!

 You can also leave your buttercream in the refrigerator overnight.
 It’ll change colors there, too, though just a bit more slowly.
 Warmer temperature accelerates the process.